Stevie Wonder Net Worth

 Personal Life: Wonder has been married three times and has nine children by five different women.
 In 1970 he married Motown singer-songwriter Syreeta Wright.
 They divorced amicably in 1972.
 He was married to fashion designer Kai Millard from 2001 to 2012.
 In 2017, he married Tomeeka Bracy.

 Aisha Morris, born in 1975, is Wonder's oldest child.
 Her mother is Yolanda Simmons, whom Wonder met when she applied for a secretarial job at his publishing company.
-Aisha was the inspiration for Wonder's hit single "Isn't She Lovely?"
-She is now a singer who has toured with her father and accompanied him on recordings, including his 2005 album A Time to Love.
+She is the inspiration for Wonder's hit single "Isn't She Lovely?"
+She is a singer who has toured with her father and accompanied him on recordings.
 Wonder and Simmons also had a son, Keita, in 1977.

 Wonder's ninth child, his second with Tomeeka Robyn Bracy, a daughter named Nia, was born in December 2014.
 The name of Wonder's first child with Bracy is unknown.